Overview

 Secret Parameters

-accessKey The access key of the S3 user with bucket creation, bucket-tagging and deletion permissions.
+accessKey All The access key of the S3 user with bucket creation, bucket-tagging and deletion permissions.

-secretKey The secret key for the S3 user who has bucket creation, bucket-tagging and deletion permissions.
+secretKey All The secret key for the S3 user who has bucket creation, bucket-tagging and deletion permissions.

-glcpUserClientId The HPE Green Lake API client ID.
+glcpUserClientId All The HPE Green Lake API client ID.

-glcpUserSecretKey The HPE Green Lake API client secret.
+glcpUserSecretKey All The HPE Green Lake API client secret.

-dsccZone The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.
+dsccZone All The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.

-clusterSerialNumber The backend storage system cluster serial number.
+clusterSerialNumber All The backend storage system cluster serial number.

 Note